 Hence, your baby’s first tooth does not appear before that and your child undergoes teething.

-This article discusses Baby Teeth.
+This article discusses their importance.
 Learn about a few facts that parents should know about it.

 Keep reading to know more!